whummer/smart-data-pipelines/api/README.md

     `VBoxManage controlvm boot2docker-vm natpf1 "mongodb,tcp,127.0.0.1,27017,,27017"`

-  Test this:
+  3. Test this:

     `curl localhost:27017`

   Should result in:

     `It looks like you are trying to access MongoDB over HTTP on the native driver port.`

+ ### Netflix Eureka

-  3. Deploy Netflix Eureka
+  1. Deploy Netflix Eureka

     `docker run -i -t -p 10000:80 --name eureka riox/eureka`